-- 1. From the Transfer Service Costs to Job window, select the Cost Category arrow icon. - 2.
+- 1. From the Transfer Service Costs to Job window, select the Cost Category blue arrow icon. - 2.
 In the Transaction Mapping window, the following information defaults from the Transfer Service Costs to Job window: - Service Call - Job Number - Cost Category This defaults the cost category arrow selection.
-You can select a different cost category as - 3.
+You can select a different cost category as needed. - 3.
 Select the Cost Code Number.
 The lookup opens the Job Cost Codes Lookup window and displays the cost codes specific to the Cost Category. - 4.
-The Unmapped Service Transactions section displays all unmapped service transactions that exist for the cost category for the service call.
+The Unmapped Service Transactions section displays all unmapped service transactions that exist for the cost category for the service call. - 5.
+You can select one or more transactions in this section.
+To mark more than one transaction, hold down the CTRL key on your keyboard and mark the specific transactions.
+You can also mark all by holding down the CTRL key and pressing the letter A. - 6.
+Select Map from the menu bar, or right-click and then select Map To Job Cost Code.
+You can also double-click on a transaction to map the transaction.